Two-layer neural networks with values in a Banach space: Introduction

 The famous universal approximation theorem~\cite{cybenko:1989,hornik:1989,leshno:1993} states that if $\sigma$ is not a polynomial then any continuous function on a compact set in $\R^d$ can be approximated arbitrary well (in the supremum norm) with functions of the type~\eqref{eq:two-layer-NN}.
 However, quantitative estimates (such as the number of neurons required to achieve a certain accuracy) that can be obtained in general depend on the dimension of the input space $d$, with the approximation error scaling as $\bigO(n^{-d})$.
 For high-dimensional inputs ($d \gg 1$) this is not satisfactory, an effect which is known as the curse of dimensionality.
 Barron~\cite{barron:1993} showed that for $L^1$ functions whose Fourier transform satisfies a certain integrability condition dimension-independent Monte-Carlo rates $\bigO(1/\sqrt{n})$ can be obtained for the approximation error in $L^2$.

-The condition introduced by Barron is, however, too conservative, and fails for many functions that can be approximated by~\eqref{eq:two-layer-NN} with dimension-independent rates.
-Therefore, more general functional spaces were introduced~\cite{bach:2017,e2019barron} that are in some sense optimal: they contain all weak* limits of~\eqref{eq:two-layer-NN} as $n \to \infty$ if~\eqref{eq:two-layer-NN} is interpreted as the action of a discrete measure over a certain parameter space on a certain continuous function.
-We postpone the details to Section~\ref{sec:Barron-finite-dim}.
-These spaces were called variation norm (or $\Barr$) spaces in~\cite{bach:2017} and Barron spaces in~\cite{e2019barron,e2020barron-representation}, not to be confused with the spaces introduced by Barron~\cite{barron:1993}.
+The condition introduced by Barron is, however, too conservative, and fails for many functions that can be approximated by~\eqref{eq:two-layer-NN} with dimension-independent rates. \revone{More general spaces, termed \emph{variation norm spaces}, were studied in, e.g.,~\cite{devore:1998,kurkova:2001,kurkova:2002,barron:2008}.
+Roughly speaking, these spaces consist of functions whose expansion coefficients in a certain basis or frame are absolutely summable.
+This approach was further extended in~\cite{bach:2017} who replaced the basis/frame expansion with an integral over a compact latent space against a finite Radon measure.
+This work was continued in~\cite{e2019barron}, where it was shown that these spaces are in some sense optimal: they contain all weak-* limits of~\eqref{eq:two-layer-NN} as $n \to \infty$ if~\eqref{eq:two-layer-NN}.} We postpone the details to Section~\ref{sec:Barron-finite-dim}.
+These spaces were called variation norm (or $\Barr$) spaces in~\cite{bach:2017} and Barron spaces in~\cite{e2019barron,e2020barron-representation}, not to be confused with the spaces introduced by Barron in~\cite{barron:1993}.
 We will use the notation $\Barr$ for these spaces.

 Similar results can be arrived at from the mean-field perspective~\cite{rotskoff:2018-NeurIPS, mei:2018, chizat:2018-NeurIPS, sirignano:2020}, where a $\frac1n$ scaling is assumed in~\eqref{eq:two-layer-NN}